Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_cortex/cortex.md

 *If you're still encountering issues, or encounter any issues other than the ones listed above, please contact our support team [support@hex.tech](mailto:support@hex.tech) with the subject "VHOL" for priority support.*

-#### Creating a workspace
-Once activated, you'll be brought over to Hex and will be prompted to create/name your new workspace.
-After you've named your workspace, you'll be brought to the [projects](https://learn.hex.tech/docs/getting-started/intro-to-projects#projects-home) page.

 <!-- ------------------------ -->